CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/webapps/how-to-create-webapp-integration-tests.md

 The output should:
 1. Generate a coverage report for the change in the [data directory][script-data-dir].
-1. Print new tests that need to be manually copied to the integration browsertest files.
+2. Print new tests that need to be manually copied to the integration browsertest files.
-2. Print out test ids that need to be removed.
+3. Print out test ids that need to be removed.

+Note:
-Note: The option `--delete-in-place` can be used to remove all tests that aren't disabled by sheriffs.
+1. The option `--delete-in-place` can be used to remove all tests that aren't disabled by sheriffs.
+2. The option `--add-to-file` can be used to add new tests to existing test files.
+If the test file does not exist, the expected file names and tests will be printed out to the console.
+You will have to manually create the file, copy-and-paste the tests to the new file and add the file to the BUILD file.

 After you make changes to the integration browsertests, please re-run the above command to verify that all of the changes were performed and no mistakes were made.
 If all looks right, the script will output nothing to console when run a second time.